rsutphin/mrandmrs-site/source/colophon.html.md

 ---
 title: Colophon
 description: Tools and resources used to build this site.
+photo:
+  src: 'kr-by-victoria-sprung-131-goofy.jpg'
+  alt: 'Kelly and Rhett.'
+  title: 'Kelly and Rhett watch the Middleman build this site.'
 ---

 # Colophon

-This site was built entirely with open source tools, content, and data.
+This site was built with open source tools, resources, and data.

 ## Tools